zorowk/rockchip_hw_decode/README.md

-# This code is based on the v4l2 camera data capture and display code of the Rockchip chip platform
+# This code is based on the v4l2 camera data capture  usage RGA

 ## Software requirements:
 * Qt